Jackie Evancho: Dream with Me

 Evancho's second full-length album, Dream with Me, produced by David Foster for Sony and Syco Music, was released on June 14, 2011.
 The album debuted at No. 2 on the Billboard 200 chart, reached No. 1 on Billboard's Classical Albums Chart, and was certified gold by the RIAA.
 With this album, Evancho became the youngest artist ever to debut in the UK in the top 5.
 The album includes popular songs ("Angel"), classical arias ("Ombra mai fu") and original songs, including the title track, for which Evancho contributed to the lyrics.
 It also includes duets with Barbra Streisand ("Somewhere") and Susan Boyle ("The Prayer").
 Target released a deluxe edition with four bonus tracks.
 Allmusic gave the album 3-1/2 stars out of five, and USA Today commented that Evancho's "sweet, unblemished vocal tone and slow, careful vibrato hardly betray her young age. ...
 But Dream's predictable and often bombastic odes to love and faith can undermine the tween's most appealing quality: innocence."

 Evancho promoted the album on television and at concerts.
 Her first solo concert television special for the 2011 PBS Great Performances series consisted of performances of largely the same songs as the album.
 The special, titled Dream With Me In Concert, was the most broadcast program of the year on the PBS network.
 It "became one of the most viewed specials in the 38-year-history of the Great Performances series [and] raised record amounts of money for PBS stations."
 Evancho was the youngest person ever to have a special on the series.
-The concert was hosted by David Foster, with guest Conrad Tao.
+The concert was recorded in April 2011 at the John and Mable Ringling Museum of Art and hosted by David Foster, with guest Conrad Tao.
 The CD/DVD release reached No. 1 on Billboards Top Music Video chart.Grein, Paul.
 "Week Ending Oct.
 9, 2011.
 Albums: Beam Me Up", Chart Watch, Yahoo!, October 12, 2011 Evancho performed "Nessun dorma" as a guest artist at the June 2011 season finale of Britain's Got Talent,Fletcher, Alex.
 "Jackie Evancho to play Britain's Got Talent semi", Digital Spy, June 3, 2011, accessed June 15, 2011 and at the September 2011 season finale of America's Got Talent.